-To counter all these spam messages, Google has provided many inbuilt blocking features, search button and much more as you read along.
+To counter all these spam messages, Google has provided many inbuilt blocking features, search buttons, and much more as you read along.
 Apart from Gmail filter options, there are many tweaks you can use to thwart the spammers from flushing your inbox with spam emails.

 User Specific blocking

 Most of the promotional emails which are subscriptions offer you the option to unsubscribe newsletter.
-You can find unsubscribe option at the end of the email message.
+You can find the unsubscribe option at the end of the email message.

-Google also detects the emails with unsubscribe links and displays the link at the top of the message along with sender’s name.
+Google also detects emails with unsubscribe links and displays the link at the top of the message along with the sender’s name.

 This is one of the best methods to filter email messages and organize them by labeling them.
-For example, you can categorize them by insurance companies, health care, your former company or anyway to want.
+For example, you can categorize them by insurance companies, health care, your former company, or any way to want.

-- Click the drop down box in the search box.
+- Click the drop-down box in the search box.

 - In the next window in the first field, you can either select the default option of All Mail or select Inbox.